MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-transport-rules-to-configure-bulk-email-filtering.md

 # Use mail flow rules to filter bulk email in EOP

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, EOP uses anti-spam policies (also known as spam filter policies or content filter policies) to scan inbound messages for spam and bulk mail (also known as gray mail).
-For more information, see [Configure anti-spam policies in Office 365](configure-your-spam-filter-policies.md).
+For more information, see [Configure anti-spam policies in EOP](configure-your-spam-filter-policies.md).

 If you want more options to filter bulk mail, you can create mail flow rules (also known as transport rules) to search for text patterns or phrases that are frequently found in bulk mail, and mark those messages as spam.
-For more information about bulk mail, see [What's the difference between junk email and bulk email?](what-s-the-difference-between-junk-email-and-bulk-email.md) and [Bulk complaint level (BCL) in Office 365](bulk-complaint-level-values.md).
+For more information about bulk mail, see [What's the difference between junk email and bulk email?](what-s-the-difference-between-junk-email-and-bulk-email.md) and [Bulk complaint level (BCL) in EOP](bulk-complaint-level-values.md).

-This topic explains how create these mail flow rules in the Exchange admin center (EAC) and PowerShell (Exchange Online PowerShell for Microsoft 365 customers; Exchange Online Protection PowerShell for standalone EOP customers).
+This topic explains how create these mail flow rules in the Exchange admin center (EAC) and PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).

 ## What do you need to know before you begin?